stefanthoss/stefandroid-blog/_posts/2022-01-07-truenas-debian-ups-share.md

 upsmon[1141]: Auto logout and shutdown proceeding
 ```

-If both servers shut down gracefully, the test was successfully completed.
+If both servers shut down gracefully, the test was successful.